Genetics Learning Community

 During both semesters, peer mentors provide coursework support through study groups, and also organize social and educational activities.

 Fall activities typically include a welcome ice cream social before classes begin, a field trip to a plant genetics industry, movie night, and a trip to a pumpkin patch, corn maze, or other outdoor venue.
-The Fall 2013 Ice Cream Social was featured on ISU's main website.

 Spring activities may include research lab open houses, a visit to Careers in Human Genetics Day at the University of Iowa, and movie night, ice skating, board game night, or other social events.